jordanknapp00/Smash-Character-Picker/README.md

 - `allow ss in cannot get = ` This setting can be either `true` or `false`.
 Determines whether or not SS tier characters are allowed in the "Cannot Get" queue.
 - `allow s in cannot get = ` This setting can be either `true` or `false`.
 The same as the above setting, but for S tier characters.
 - `players = ` will allow you to set the number of players.
 A number between 2 and 8 is required.

+See the provided tier list file for an example of how to format it.

 ## Changing Options